Should You Co-Sign a Lease on a Rental?

 - How well do you know the individual asking you to co-sign?

-- How long is the period of time required to be a co-signer and is there an out clause after this period of time?
+- How long is the period required to be a co-signer and is there an out clause after this period?

 Share this post with a friend!